 Drawbacks of Kansas City Steaks

-We felt that their steak was simply an average choice insofar as cooked meat is concerned.
-The one thing we expect when we order meat from a business like Kansas City Steaks is for the cuts to be flavorful and tender.
-We tried the Kansas City strip steak, tenderloin, and the prime rib, and we found them to lack flavor and marbling.
+We felt that their steak was simply an average choice insofar as cooked meat was concerned.
+The one thing we expect when we order meat from a business like Kansas City Steak Company is for the cuts to be flavorful and tender.
+We tried the Kansas City strip steak, tenderloin, and prime rib, and we found them to lack flavor and marbling.
 They were also slightly dry.

-We had to add extra beef broth and seasoning to keep them juicy as we cook.
-We made the steaks for a holiday dinner along with other ingredients like potatoes, and others who attended also noticed that the flavor just wasn't up to what we want it to be.
+We had to add extra beef broth and seasoning to keep them juicy as we cooked.
+We made the strip steaks for a holiday dinner along with other ingredients like twice-baked potatoes, and others who attended also noticed that the flavor just wasn't up to what we wanted it to be.
 Maybe we should have used a smoker box?

-The company has an A+ rating on the better business bureau review but only 2.5 stars on yelp.
-(2) The majority of the Kansas City Steaks reviews seem to negatively center around the quality.
+Kansas City Steaks has an A+ rating on the Better Business Bureau Review but only 2.5 stars on Yelp.
+(2) The majority of the reviews seem to negatively center around quality.
 Here are a couple of examples:

-National Beef owns the Kansas City Steak Company.
+National Beef owns the Kansas City Steaks.
 National Beef is a multi-billion dollar beef processing company headquartered in the Kansas City metropolitan area.
 They own other companies specializing in branded beef and steak boxes and sell to customers around the world.

 Is Kansas City steak grass-fed?

 Kansas City Steaks does not use grass-fed beef.
 Their beef is corn-fed and comes from midwestern cattle herds.
-The company offers grass-fed lamb choices, but all of their beef is corn-fed.
+The company offers grass-fed lamb choices, but all of its beef is corn-fed.

 Is Kansas City Steaks Worth it?

-Based on our Kansas City Steak review, they are just average, in our opinion.
+Based on our Kansas City Steaks review, they are just average, even with twice-baked potatoes, in our opinion.
 Their prime rib roast was similar to other services we've tried.
 They also seem to have several mediocre reviews about order quality and customer support.